evalancaster/handson-2021-version-control/text/05_Getting_a_Git_Repo.md

 ## Initializing a New Repository

-Assume you have a tarball named project.tar.gz with your initial work.
+Assume you have a directory named `project` with your initial work.
 You can place it under git revision control as follows.

-    $ tar xzf project.tar.gz
     $ cd project
     $ git init